-The most effective endurance workout takes less time than most people spend commuting to the gym β and the science on this is unambiguous.
-While generations of athletes have logged hour after hour of long, slow jogging as the default path to cardiovascular fitness, exercise physiology research consistently shows that shorter, higher-intensity bodyweight intervals produce comparable β or superior β gains in aerobic capacity with a fraction of the time investment.
+The most effective endurance workout takes less time than most people spend commuting to the gym: and the science on this is unambiguous.
+While generations of athletes have logged hour after hour of long, slow jogging as the default path to cardiovascular fitness, Milanovic et al. (2016, PMID 26243014) and similar research consistently show that shorter, higher-intensity bodyweight intervals produce comparable: or superior: gains in aerobic capacity with a fraction of the time investment.
 This is not a fitness marketing claim.
 It is the conclusion of meta-analyses involving hundreds of participants across dozens of controlled trials.
 Understanding why this works, and how to program it correctly, is the difference between endurance that grows steadily week over week and effort that plateaus at the six-week mark.

-Cardiovascular endurance β measured as VO2max, the maximum rate at which your body consumes oxygen during exercise β is one of the strongest predictors of long-term health outcomes.
+Cardiovascular endurance: measured as VO2max, the maximum rate at which your body consumes oxygen during exercise: is one of the strongest predictors of long-term health outcomes.
 A higher VO2max is associated with lower all-cause mortality, reduced cardiovascular disease risk, and better cognitive function into older age.
-The good news for anyone without gym access, a treadmill, or 45 minutes to spare: your bodyweight is sufficient to drive the kind of cardiac and muscular adaptations that improve this number meaningfully.
+For anyone without gym access, a treadmill, or 45 minutes to spare, the useful takeaway is this: your bodyweight is sufficient to drive the kind of cardiac and muscular adaptations that improve this number meaningfully.
 What follows is the evidence-based framework for doing so efficiently.

 Why VO2max Is the North Star of Endurance